Pankaj7373/ML-Linear-Regression-/README.md

 # ML-Linear-Regression-
-Contain salary prediction based on year of experience
+Salary prediction based on year of experience